-revolted in Isbahan, set Barkiyarq free and proclaimed him ruler.
-Hence, two Sultans ruled at the same time: Mahmud in Baghdad and Barkiyarq in Isbahān, [14], which led to a battle between the armies of Barkiyarg and Turkan Khatun at the end of Zu'lhijjah, in the same year.
+Sultans ruled at the same time: Mahmud in Baghdad and Barkiyarq in ISbahān, [14]. which led to a battle between the armies of Barkiyarq and Turkan Khatun at the end of Zu'lhijjah, in the same year.
 The battle ended with the defeat of the armies of Tukan Khatun and her retreat to ISbahān where she was followed and besieged by Barkiyarg [1, 11, 6, 3, 7, 10].
 Meanwhile, on the death of Malik Šhāh, Barkiyarq's uncle, Toutoch -bin Alp Arslān- who was ruler of Damascus and the nearby lands of the Levant, demanded from the Abbasid Caliph Al-Muqtadī in 486 AH / 1093 AD. to proclaim him ruler but the Caliph refused on grounds that since Toutoch was not ruler of the East or Khorasan, he had no right to seek power.
-Toutoch prepared an army and was able to seize Aleppo, Nasībīn, Al-Mawsil, Mayyāfārīqin, all Diyarbakir and went to Azerbaiğān where Barkiyarq followed to fight him.
-Toutoch, who was abandoned by some army leaders, realized that he would not be able to confront Barkiyarg and withdrew.
+Toutoch prepared an army and was able to seize Aleppo, NaSībīn, Al-Mawsil, Mayyāfārīqin, all Diyarbakir and went to Azerbaiğān where Barkiyarq followed to fight him.
+Toutoch, who was abandoned by some army leaders, realized that he would not be able to confront Barkiyarq and withdrew.
 He went back to the Levant and thus Barkiyarg could reign as Sultan [1, 11, 6, 3, 4, 10, 14].
-In Shaban 486 AH., August 1093 AD., a fight erupted between Barkiyarg and his maternal uncle, ruler of Azerbaiğān, who was tempted into marrying Turkan Khatun by her inscribing his name on the coins struck in the name of her son Mahmud, and was allied to her in pursuit of gaining rule and becoming Sultan.
-However, in the same year he was defeated and killed by the princes loyal to Barkiyarq [11, 6, 8, 14, 15].
+In Shaban 486 AH., August 1093 AD., a fight erupted between Barkiyarq and his maternal uncle, ruler of Azerbaigān, who was tempted into marrying Turkan Khatun by her inscribing his name on the coins struck in the name of her son Mahmud, and was allied to her in pursuit of gaining rule and becoming Sultan.
+However, in the same year he revolted in Isbahan, set Barkiyarq free and proclaimed him ruler.
+Hence, two